-Module credits 16.00 NQF Level 05 Service modules Faculty of Engineering, Built Environment and Information Technology Prerequisites 60% for Mathematics in Grade 12 Contact time 1 tutorial per week, 4 lectures per week Language of tuition Module is presented in English Department Mathematics and Applied Mathematics Period of presentation Semester 1
+Module credits 16.00 NQF Level 05 Service modules Faculty of Engineering, Built Environment and Information Technology Prerequisites 60% for Mathematics in Grade 12 Contact time 4 lectures per week, 1 tutorial per week Language of tuition Module is presented in English Department Mathematics and Applied Mathematics Period of presentation Semester 1

-This module is designed for first-year engineering students.
+\This module is designed for first-year engineering students.
 Students will not be credited for more than one of the following modules for their degree: WTW 158, WTW 114, WTW 134, WTW 165.
 Introduction to vector algebra.
 Functions, limits and continuity.
 Differential calculus of single variable functions, rate of change, graph sketching, applications.
 The mean value theorem, the rule of L'Hospital.
 Indefinite integrals, integration.